openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua**

-Returns a Lua table holds all of the current request's request headers.
+Returns a Lua table holding all the current request headers.

-Here is an example,

     local h = ngx.req.get_headers()